Skip to main content

 University Sanctions

 In addition to the standards of conduct prohibited by law and University policy, faculty and staff are subject to the additional requirements, disciplinary standards and procedures promulgated by their respective schools, departments and organizations.
 The University will impose disciplinary sanctions on faculty and staff, up to and including termination of employment and referral for prosecution, for violation of the alcohol and illicit drug policy.
 Conditions of continued employment may include the completion of an appropriate rehabilitation program.
-Faculty and staff should refer to the Faculty Manual, the Human Resources Policies and Procedures website at www.vanderbilt.edu (including but not limited to the Progressive Discipline policy), the Vanderbilt University Alcohol and Drug Use Policy and any applicable union contract.
+Faculty and staff should refer to the Faculty Manual, the People Experience Policies and Procedures website at www.vanderbilt.edu (including but not limited to the Progressive Discipline policy), the Vanderbilt University Alcohol and Drug Use Policy and any applicable union contract.

 Legal Sanctions Under State and Federal Law